Adinolfo Lucchesi-Palli, 10th Prince of Campofranco: Early life

 Adinolfo was born on 10 March 1840 at Brunnsee Castle in Graz in Austria-Hungary, into the Lucchese-Palli family, an old Italian noble family.
 He was the only son of Ettore Lucchesi-Palli, 4th Duke of Grazia (1806–1864) and Princess Marie-Caroline of Bourbon-Two Sicilies.
 His sister, Donna Francesca Lucchesi-Palli, married Carlo Camillo Massimo, 3rd Prince of Arsoli, while another, Donna Maria Isabella Lucchesi-Palli, married Maximilien, Marquis of Cavriani, and, after his death, Count Giovanni Battista de Conti.
 His mother had previously been married to Prince Charles Ferdinand, Duke of Berry, a member of the French royal family, who was assassinated in 1820.
 From that marriage, he had two half-siblings, Princess Louise Marie Thérèse and Henri, Count of Chambord.
-Shortly after his parent's marriage, his mother led an unsuccessful rebellion against King Louis-Philippe I to install Henri on the French throne.
+Shortly after his parents' marriage, his mother led an unsuccessful rebellion against King Louis-Philippe I to install Henri on the French throne.

 His paternal grandparents were Antonio Lucchesi-Palli, 7th Prince of Campofranco, 3rd Duke of Grazia, and Anna Maria Francisca Paola Pignatelli Tagliavia d'Aragona.
-His nephew, Prince Fabrizio Massimo di Roviano, married the Carlist Princess Beatriz de Borbón y de Borbón-Parma, daughter of the Carlist Pretender Carlos de Borbón y Austria-Este and Princess Margherita of Bourbon-Parma.
+His nephew, Prince Fabrizio Massimo di Roviano, married Princess Beatrice of Bourbon, daughter of the Carlist Pretender Don Carlos, Duke of Madrid and Princess Margherita of Bourbon-Parma.
 His maternal grandparents were King Francis I of the Two Sicilies and Archduchess Maria Clementina of Austria.
 (Note: His grandmother, Archduchess Maria Clementina of Austria, was the tenth child and third daughter of Leopold II, Holy Roman Emperor, and Maria Luisa of Spain.)
 Through his mother, he was a nephew of Luisa Carlotta, Infanta of Spain, Maria Cristina, Queen of Spain, Ferdinand II, King of the Two Sicilies, Carlo Ferdinando, Prince of Capua, Prince Leopoldo, Count of Siracusa, Maria Antonia, Grand Duchess of Tuscany, Prince Antonio, Count of Lecce, Maria Amalia, Infanta of Portugal and Spain, Princess Maria Carolina, Countess of Montemolín, Teresa Cristina, Empress of Brazil, Prince Luigi, Count of Aquila, and Prince Francesco, Count of Trapani.